jpritikin/coach/content/docs/me/psychoactive/cannabis.md

 ## Administration Protocol

+Cannabis is less interesting than other psychoactives because its effects tend to be unpredictable.
-To use cannabis as a psychedelic, I came up with the following protocol.
+In a quest to obtain more repeatable, consistently psychedelic effects, I came up with the following protocol.

 - Daytime: Cannabinoids can make one pleasantly sleepy, but if you sleep then you aren't fully enjoying the effects.
 - Fasting: There are cannabinoid receptors throughout the digestive system.
 Eating would add a confounding factor and make the experience less reproducible.